lukebrc/KeyInfrastructure/frontend/.ai/ui-plan.md

 ### 6.1.
 User Management

 **PRD:** "The system must allow new users to self-register with a username, password, and an 8-character minimum password."
-- **Element UI:** `RegisterForm` na `/register` z walidacją password (min.
-8 znaków)
+- **UI Element:** `RegisterForm` at `/register` with password validation (min.
+8 characters)

 **PRD:** "The system must authenticate users based on their username and password."
-- **Element UI:** `LoginForm` na `/login` z polami username i password
+- **UI Element:** `LoginForm` at `/login` with username and password fields

 ### 6.2.
 Administrator Management

 **PRD:** "Administrators must have an interface to create new certificates for users."
-- **Element UI:** `CreateCertificateForm` na `/admin/certificates/create`
+- **UI Element:** `CreateCertificateForm` at `/admin/certificates/create`

 **PRD:** "This interface must allow the administrator to specify the certificate's validity period, hash algorithm (SHA-256, SHA-384, SHA-512), and all Distinguished Name (DN) fields."
-- **Element UI:** Pola formularza: `validity_period_days`, `hash_algorithm` dropdown, `DNFormFields`
+- **UI Element:** Form fields: `validity_period_days`, `hash_algorithm` dropdown, `DNFormFields`

 ### 6.3.
 User-Facing Functionality

 **PRD:** "The system must allow authenticated users to download their key/certificate pair in a PKCS#12 file protected by their password."
-- **Element UI:** `DownloadCertificateModal` z polem password, integracja z POST /certificates/{id}/download
+- **UI Element:** `DownloadCertificateModal` with password field, integration with POST /certificates/{id}/download

 **PRD:** "The system must display a prominent banner to users whose certificate is near or past its expiration date, prompting them to renew."
-- **Element UI:** `ExpiringBanner` na `/dashboard` z polling GET /certificates/expiring
+- **UI Element:** `ExpiringBanner` at `/dashboard` with polling GET /certificates/expiring

 **PRD:** "Users must be able to initiate the certificate renewal process."
-- **Element UI:** Przycisk "Renew" w `CertificateTable` i `ExpiringBanner`, integracja z PUT /certificates/{id}/renew
+- **UI Element:** "Renew" button in `CertificateTable` and `ExpiringBanner`, integration with PUT /certificates/{id}/renew

 ### 6.4.
-Historia użytkownika
+User Story

 **"As a User, I want to register for an account..."**
-- **Element UI:** `/register` → `RegisterForm` → automatyczne logowanie → `/dashboard`
+- **UI Element:** `/register` → `RegisterForm` → automatic login → `/dashboard`

 **"As a User, I want to log in to the portal..."**
-- **Element UI:** `/login` → `LoginForm` → przekierowanie na `/dashboard`
+- **UI Element:** `/login` → `LoginForm` → redirect to `/dashboard`

 **"As a User, I want to be clearly notified when my certificate is about to expire..."**
-- **Element UI:** `ExpiringBanner` na `/dashboard` z wyróżnieniem kolorystycznym
+- **UI Element:** `ExpiringBanner` at `/dashboard` with color highlighting

 **"As a User, I want to download my certificate and private key securely..."**
-- **Element UI:** Przycisk "Download" → `DownloadCertificateModal` z password → pobranie `.p12`/.pfx
+- **UI Element:** "Download" button → `DownloadCertificateModal` with password → download of `.p12`/.pfx

 **"As an Administrator, I want to log in to the system..."**
-- **Element UI:** `/login` → `LoginForm` → przekierowanie na `/admin/dashboard`
+- **UI Element:** `/login` → `LoginForm` → redirect to `/admin/dashboard`

 **"As an Administrator, I want to create a new certificate for a user..."**
-- **Element UI:** `/admin/certificates/create` → `CreateCertificateForm` → komunikat sukcesu z numerem seryjnym
+- **UI Element:** `/admin/certificates/create` → `CreateCertificateForm` → success message with serial number

 ---

 ## 7. User Pain Points Solutions

 ### 7.1.
-Problem: Użytkownik nie wie, że jego certyfikat wygasa
+Problem: User doesn't know their certificate is expiring

-**Rozwiązanie UI:**
+**UI Solution:**
-- `ExpiringBanner` na górze dashboardu z wyróżnieniem kolorystycznym
+- `ExpiringBanner` at the top of the dashboard with color highlighting
-- Banner nie może być całkowicie zamknięty — zawsze widoczny
+- Banner cannot be fully closed — always visible
-- Aktualizacja w tle co 5-10 minut
+- Updates in the background every 5-10 minutes
-- Wyróżnienie w tabeli certyfikatów (kolorystyczne oznaczenie daty wygaśnięcia)
+- Highlighting in the certificate table (color-coded expiration date)

 ### 7.2.
-Problem: Użytkownik nie wie, jak pobrać certyfikat
+Problem: User doesn't know how to download a certificate

-**Rozwiązanie UI:**
+**UI Solution:**
-- Wyraźny przycisk "Download" przy każdym aktywnym certyfikacie
+- Clear "Download" button next to each active certificate
-- Modal z jasnymi instrukcjami dotyczącymi hasła
+- Modal with clear instructions regarding the password
-- Automatyczne pobieranie pliku po wprowadzeniu poprawnego hasła
+- Automatic file download after entering the correct password
-- Czytelne komunikaty błędów przy nieprawidłowym haśle
+- Readable error messages for incorrect passwords

 ### 7.3.
-Problem: Administrator popełnia błędy przy tworzeniu certyfikatu (np. błędny DN)
+Problem: Administrator makes mistakes when creating a certificate (e.g., incorrect DN)

-**Rozwiązanie UI:**
+**UI Solution:**
-- Walidacja po stronie klienta przed wysłaniem formularza
+- Client-side validation before form submission
-- Podgląd DN przed zatwierdzeniem (`DNPreview`)
+- DN preview before submission (`DNPreview`)
-- Wskazówki dotyczące wymagań i zakresów wartości
+- Hints regarding requirements and value ranges
-- Czytelne komunikaty błędów z API
+- Readable API error messages

 ### 7.4.
-Problem: Użytkownik ma wiele certyfikatów i trudno znaleźć właściwy
+Problem: User has many certificates and it's hard to find the right one

-**Rozwiązanie UI:**
+**UI Solution:**
-- Tabela z sortowaniem po expiration_date (domyślnie)
+- Table with sorting by expiration_date (default)
-- Filtrowanie po statusie (ACTIVE/REVOKED)
+- Filtering by status (ACTIVE/REVOKED)
-- Paginacja dla łatwego przeglądania
+- Pagination for easy browsing
-- Wyróżnienie kolorystyczne statusu i daty wygaśnięcia
+- Color highlighting of status and expiration date

 ### 7.5.
-Problem: Sesja wygasa i użytkownik traci pracę
+Problem: Session expires and user loses work

-**Rozwiązanie UI:**
+**UI Solution:**
-- Automatyczne przekierowanie na `/login` z komunikatem o wygasłej sesji
+- Automatic redirection to `/login` with a message about expired session
-- Opcjonalny timer odliczający czas do wygaśnięcia sesji (dla przyszłych wersji)
+- Optional timer counting down to session expiration (for future versions)
-- Przycisk wylogowania dla kontroli użytkownika
+- Logout button for user control

 ### 7.6.
-Problem: Użytkownik zapomina hasło przy pobieraniu certyfikatu
+Problem: User forgets password when downloading a certificate

-**Rozwiązanie UI:**
+**UI Solution:**
-- Czytelny komunikat błędu: "Nieprawidłowe hasło"
+- Clear error message: "Invalid password"
-- Możliwość ponowienia próby bez zamknięcia modala
+- Ability to retry without closing the modal
-- Hasło ustawiane tylko podczas rejestracji — użytkownik musi go pamiętać (zgodnie z PRD, przypominanie hasła nie jest w zakresie MVP)
+- Password set only during registration — user must remember it (according to PRD, password recovery is not in MVP scope)

 ---

 ## 8. Error States and Edge Cases

 ### 8.1.
-Stany błędów API
+API Error States

 **400 Bad Request:**
-- Walidacja danych (formularze): inline error messages w polach formularza
+- Data validation (forms): inline error messages in form fields
-- Invalid password przy pobieraniu: komunikat w modalu "Nieprawidłowe hasło.
-Spróbuj ponownie."
+- Invalid password during download: "Invalid password.
+Please try again." message in the modal

 **401 Unauthorized:**
-- Brak tokenu lub wygasły token: automatyczne przekierowanie na `/login` z komunikatem "Sesja wygasła.
-Zaloguj się ponownie."
+- Missing or expired token: automatic redirection to `/login` with message "Session expired.
+Please log in again."
-- Nieprawidłowe dane logowania: komunikat "Nieprawidłowa nazwa użytkownika lub hasło" (bez ujawniania, czy użytkownik istnieje)
+- Invalid login credentials: message "Invalid username or password" (without revealing if user exists)

 **403 Forbidden:**
-- Brak uprawnień (np.
-USER próbuje wejść na `/admin/*`): komunikat "Brak uprawnień do wyświetlenia tej strony" + przekierowanie na `/dashboard`
+- Insufficient permissions (e.g., USER tries to access `/admin/*`): message "No permissions to view this page" + redirect to `/dashboard`

 **404 Not Found:**
-- Certyfikat nie znaleziony: komunikat "Certyfikat nie został znaleziony"
+- Certificate not found: message "Certificate not found"
-- Użytkownik nie znaleziony: komunikat "Użytkownik nie został znaleziony"
+- User not found: message "User not found"

 **409 Conflict:**
-- Użytkownik już istnieje przy rejestracji: komunikat "Nazwa użytkownika już istnieje.
-Wybierz inną."
+- User already exists during registration: message "Username already exists.
+Please choose another."

 **500 Internal Server Error:**
-- Błąd serwera: komunikat "Wystąpił błąd serwera.
-Spróbuj ponownie później." + opcja ponowienia
+- Server error: message "A server error occurred.
+Please try again later." + retry option

 ### 8.2.
-Przypadki brzegowe
+Edge Cases

-**Brak certyfikatów:**
+**No Certificates:**
-- Dashboard użytkownika wyświetla komunikat: "Nie masz jeszcze żadnych certyfikatów.
-Administrator utworzy certyfikat dla Ciebie."
+- User dashboard displays message: "You don't have any certificates yet.
+An administrator will create a certificate for you."
-- Tabela certyfikatów wyświetla pusty stan z komunikatem
+- Certificate table displays empty state with a message

-**Brak wygasających certyfikatów:**
+**No Expiring Certificates:**
-- Banner nie jest wyświetlany
+- Banner is not displayed
-- Tabela certyfikatów normalnie funkcjonuje
+- Certificate table functions normally

-**Błąd sieciowy (timeout, brak połączenia):**
+**Network Error (timeout, no connection):**
-- Fallback UI z komunikatem "Brak połączenia z serwerem.
-Sprawdź swoje połączenie internetowe."
+- Fallback UI with message "No connection to the server.
+Please check your internet connection."
-- Przycisk "Spróbuj ponownie" dla ponowienia żądania
+- "Try Again" button to retry the request

-**Wielu certyfikatów wygasających:**
+**Many Expiring Certificates:**
-- Banner wyświetla wszystkie certyfikaty wygasające (lub tylko najbliższy termin z linkiem "Zobacz wszystkie")
+- Banner displays all expiring certificates (or only the nearest deadline with a "See all" link)
-- Tabela certyfikatów umożliwia sortowanie i filtrowanie
+- Certificate table allows sorting and filtering

-**Użytkownik próbuje odnowić już unieważniony certyfikat:**
+**User tries to renew an already revoked certificate:**
-- Przycisk "Renew" nie jest dostępny dla certyfikatów REVOKED
+- "Renew" button is not available for REVOKED certificates
-- Komunikat błędu 400: "Certyfikat nie może być odnowiony (status: REVOKED)"
+- 400 error message: "Certificate cannot be renewed (status: REVOKED)"

-**Administrator próbuje utworzyć certyfikat dla nieistniejącego użytkownika:**
+**Administrator tries to create a certificate for a non-existent user:**
-- Walidacja po stronie klienta (select z listą użytkowników zapobiega temu)
+- Client-side validation (user list select prevents this)
-- Komunikat błędu 404: "Użytkownik nie został znaleziony"
+- 404 error message: "User not found"

 ---

 ## 9. API Plan Compliance

-Wszystkie widoki i komponenty są w pełni zgodne z planem API:
+All views and components are fully compliant with the API plan:

 - **POST /users** → `RegisterForm`
 - **POST /auth/login** → `LoginForm`
-- **GET /users/{id}** → opcjonalnie w headerze dashboardu
+- **GET /users/{id}`** → optionally in dashboard header
 - **POST /users/{user_id}/certificates** → `CreateCertificateForm`
-- **GET /certificates** → `CertificateTable` (z query params: page, limit, status, sort_by, order)
+- **GET /certificates** → `CertificateTable` (with query params: page, limit, status, sort_by, order)
-- **GET /certificates/expiring** → `ExpiringBanner` (z query param: days=30)
+- **GET /certificates/expiring** → `ExpiringBanner` (with query param: days=30)
-- **PUT /certificates/{id}/renew** → przycisk "Renew" w `CertificateTable` i `ExpiringBanner`
+- **PUT /certificates/{id}/renew** → "Renew" button in `CertificateTable` and `ExpiringBanner`
-- **POST /certificates/{id}/download** → `DownloadCertificateModal` (z password w body)
+- **POST /certificates/{id}/download** → `DownloadCertificateModal` (with password in body)
-- **PUT /certificates/{id}/revoke** → przycisk "Revoke" w `AdminCertificateTable` (z reason w body)
+- **PUT /certificates/{id}/revoke** → "Revoke" button in `AdminCertificateTable` (with reason in body)

-**Uwaga:** Endpoint `GET /users` dla administratora (potrzebny w `UserSelect`) nie jest wymieniony w planie API.
-Należy to rozwiązać przez:
+**Note:** The `GET /users` endpoint for the administrator (needed in `UserSelect`) is not listed in the API plan.
+This should be resolved by:
-1. Dodanie endpointu `GET /users` do planu API (tylko dla ADMIN)
+1. Adding the `GET /users` endpoint to the API plan (for ADMIN only)
-2. Lub alternatywne rozwiązanie (np. cache użytkowników podczas tworzenia certyfikatu)
+2. Or an alternative solution (e.g., caching users during certificate creation)

 ---